Dynamic stall reattachment revisited

-This convective time interval corresponds to a Strouhal number ($St=fc/\Uinf$, with $f$ the oscillation frequency) of \numrange{0.20}{0.25} (\cref{fig:forcepanel}).
+This convective time interval corresponds to a Strouhal number ($St=fc/\Uinf$, with $f$ the reciprocal of the dimensional time interval) of \numrange{0.20}{0.25} (\cref{fig:forcepanel}).

 Subtle variations in the timing of the post-stall vortex shedding can lead to cycle-to-cycle variations during full stall.
 The most prominent factors contributing to these variations include boundary layer and shear layer instabilities, the three-dimensionality of the stall cell, fluid-structure interactions leading to vibrations of the airfoil, and free-stream turbulence or other perturbations in the free-stream velocity \citep{Harms2018, Snortland2023, damiola.2024a}.
 The degree of cycle-to-cycle variations during full stall is indicated by the shaded areas in the lift evolution in \cref{fig:forcepanel}b, which shows the range between the minimum and maximum envelopes for the recorded cycles.
 The aerodynamic load fluctuations can introduce structural vibrations and lead to premature fatigue failure of wings and blades.
 Despite their significant impact, post-stall load variations have not always been treated with the proper level of diligence, as they are often concealed by phase averaging (\cref{fig:forcepanel}b).